 On average, around six to nine months.
 We don't encourage sleeping on new piercings until they've fully healed, but unlike some of the outer-ear piercings, with this one, most people can sleep on it within a couple of months.

 What does the aftercare involve?

 A twice-daily cleanse with a sterile saline wound wash and good flush in the shower, but most importantly, NO twisting!

 Are daith piercings more expensive?

 No more than any other inner-ear cartilage.
-[Ed. note: At Maria Tash in Liberty, an inner-ear cartilage piercing costs £30 but does include the jewellery.]
+[Ed. note: At Maria Tash in NYC, a daith piercing costs $30 but does include the jewelry.]